-We therefore blend Christian teaching and values education together in order to provide opportunities for our children to become:
+We therefore blend the education of Christian teaching and values together in order to provide opportunities for our children to become:

-- Confident and independent learners who want to 'have a go' at any new challenges that come their way. - Responsible members of the community who want to 'make a difference' to the world around them. - Successful individuals who want to carry on learning.
+- confident and independent learners who want to 'have a go' at any new challenges that come their way. - responsible members of the community who want to 'make a difference' to the world around them. - successful individuals who want to carry on learning.